mjwconsult/afformchecksumredirect/README.md

-# FormBuilder Checksum Redirect
+# FormBuilder Redirect

-This extension provides a "hack" to allow redirecting a FormBuilder form to a Quickform (eg. Contribution Page) using a checksum.
+This extension allows you to redirect to other Forms or Contribution Pages in the same way as using secret links/checksums.

-The redirect is currently hardcoded in `CRM_Afformchecksumredirect_Checksumredirect::mapRedirect()`.
+This means you can give the user a secret link to a form instead of them logging in.
+They can then submit that form and be redirected to another Formbuilder form or a Contribution Page where they will still have the same access as the original secret link.

 In FormBuilder you must configure the post-submit redirect as follows:

 `civicrm/affredir?csr=0&token=[token]`

 such that it contains:
 - csr: A number which tells the redirect which rule to use.
 - token: The JWT token provided by FormBuilder.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).